They Really Hit It Out Of The Park

 Q: Was Stephanie surprised when you proposed and why did you choose to propose the way you did?

-A: We had known marriage was the plan for awhile, but I’m sure she was surprised with the timing of the proposal.
-In January of 2015, I was offered a job in Las Vegas.
+A: We had known marriage was the plan for a while, but I’m sure she was surprised by the timing of the proposal.
+In January 2015, I was offered a job in Las Vegas.
 Stephanie and I agreed that I would accept it, move to Nevada and she would join me a few weeks or months later once she had secured employment.
 I had three weeks from the time I accepted the job to be in Vegas, so I decided I would propose before I left.
 If I waited until she moved to Nevada with me there would be no one for her to celebrate with.
 We had a dinner planned with Stephanie’s mom, sister and brother-in-law the Friday before I moved.
 The day before I asked Stephanie’s mom for permission and explained my timing.
 She agreed with doing it before she moved, in her words, “Stephanie will want to revel in it.”
 I picked up the ring at 5pm on Friday, proposed at 6, had a celebratory dinner at 7 and we moved to Las Vegas a week later.

 Q: Looking towards the future, what do you most look forward to doing with Stephanie?